Skip to the main content.

 Key Protocols: SPF, DKIM, and DMARC

-SPF records the IP addresses authorised to send email for a domain
+• SPF - this protocol records the IP addresses authorised to send email for a domain

-DMARC gives instructions to a receiving email server on what to do with the results of an SPF and DKIM check.
+• DMARC - gives instructions to a receiving email server on what to do with the results of an SPF and DKIM check.
+In other words, if an email fails the checks it can be told to do various things with it:

 Dmarcreport wrote about how both Google and Yahoo have implemented new DMARC policies recently that make email authentication essential for businesses sending emails through Gmail and Yahoo Mail.
 Many businesses suddenly found that their emails weren’t being delivered to their clients and that is because these key protocols hadn’t been set up.
 If you manage your own email without using a Managed Service provider then there is a good chance that you won’t know what these protocols are, or that they are needed, let alone how to set them up.